kati-m-s/ai-bootcamp-exercises/SOLUTION.md

 1. **What did you get stuck on longest?** Describe the specific moment — what you were trying to do, what went wrong, and how you got past it.

+To use Python in github when I had only a tablet for that.
+Then I gave up and went with Colab.

 2. **What did you Google/search for during this task?** List 2–3 specific things you looked up.

+"SQLite TOP 3"
+"date format in SQLite"
+"python pandas help"

-3. **If you used AI tools (Copilot, ChatGPT, etc.), which parts did you use them for?** Be honest — this is not penalized.
+4. **If you used AI tools (Copilot, ChatGPT, etc.), which parts did you use them for?** Be honest — this is not penalized.
 We want to understand your workflow.

+Gemini insisted in helping me in Colab with Python exercises, sometimes I took what it suggested because I would have probably ended up in the same with regular documentation (I struggle with syntax because I have used several different of programming languages over years, each with a slightly different syntax), but I always paused to think if I believe its suggestions.
+Sometimes I didn't, and used regular documentation or suggestions from stackexchange etc.
+Not with SQL though because that I wrote in a regular Notepad and uploaded to Colab for the script to use.

 ---